fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 In words: the outcome we observe for unit $i$ in our experiment is not the potential outcome for $i$ under treatment, but the potential outcome for $i$ under the specific assignment vector of our experiment, $\mathbf{W}^{(i=1)}$.
 What does this mean concretely?
 It means that the observed outcome is a function not only of $i$'s treatment assignment but of:

 1. The assignment of all units in the experiment
-2. The precise form of the assigned treatment level received by unit $i$
+2. The precise form of the assigned treatment level received by $i$
-3. The way in which the treatment is administered to unit $i$
+3. The way in which said assigned treatment level is administered to $i$

 We need:
 $$
 Y_i = Y_i\left(\mathbf{W}^{(i=1)}\right) \overset{!}{=} Y_i(1).
 $$
-The only way to make progress is to assume what we need: that potential outcomes for unit $i$ are a function only of the treatment level unit $i$ itself receives and independent of (i) treatment assignment of other units and (ii) the form and administration of the treatment. (i) above is referred to as "no interference" in the literature, (ii) as "no hidden variations of treatment".
+The only way to make progress is to assume what we need: that potential outcomes for unit $i$ are a function only of the treatment level unit $i$ itself receives and independent of (i) treatment assignment of other units and (ii) the form and administration of the treatment level. (i) above is referred to as "no interference" in the literature, (ii) as "no hidden variations of treatment".

 That assumption is SUTVA, the Stable Unit Treatment Value Assumption.
 It ensures that the potential outcomes for each unit and each treatment level are well-defined functions of the unit index and the treatment level only – that for a given unit and treatment level, the potential outcome is well-defined and, thus, "stable" [@rubin1980randomization].